 These birds can fly for a longer time than common chickens, so it’s a good idea to make a higher fence when you want to take care of them.
 Their wattles and comb are red and small, which is a leftover characteristic from their fighting times – they are more difficult to target.

 They have long, curved, tough nails.
 Their beaks are also very strong and curved.
-They usually have their chest puffed, so they look stronger and more powerful.
+They usually have their chests puffed, so they look stronger and more powerful.
 As mentioned, they come in various color combinations, the most common ones being black with red, blue, or grey, and brown with red or black.

 Old English Game Personality And Temperament